fudonglin/fudonglin.github.io/_posts/2025-07-04-transformer/2025-07-04-transformer.md

 ### Attention

-We have seen how Masked Multi-Head Attention enables parallelization, effectively addressing one of the key limitations of RNNs.
+We have seen how Masked Multi-Head Attention effectively enables the autoregressive property, thereby significantly enhancing parallelization—a key limitation of RNNs.
 Now, let’s take a closer look at Multi-Head Attention itself and explore how it helps overcome the long-range dependency issue.
 This challenge arises in RNNs because the model relies solely on the final hidden state to encode the entire input sequence.

 #### Tokenization

+Before discussing Multi-Head Attention, we first need to understand tokenization.

+**Why do we need a Tokenizer?** The reason is that computers do not understand human language—they only process binary signals.
+Therefore, we must convert human language into numerical representations that models can understand.
+In simple terms, a Tokenizer functions like a dictionary: each token (usually a word or subword) is mapped to a unique index and a learnable embedding, as shown in Figure 3.
+In practice, we often directly use pre-trained Tokenizers, such as those available from Hugging Face.

 ![tokenizer](https://github.com/fudonglin/fudonglin.github.io/blob/main/_posts/2025-07-04-transformer/tokenizer.png?raw=true)

-​													Figure 3: Example of Tokenizer.
+​Figure 3: Example of Token, Index, and Embedding mapping.

-Before discussing Multi-Head Attention, we first need to understand tokenization. **Why do we need a Tokenizer?** The reason is that computers do not understand human language—they only process binary signals.
-Therefore, we must convert human language into numerical representations that models can understand.
-In simple terms, a Tokenizer functions like a dictionary: each token (usually a word or subword) is mapped to a unique index and a learnable embedding.
-In practice, we often use pre-trained Tokenizers, such as those available from Hugging Face.

-![tokenization](https://github.com/fudonglin/fudonglin.github.io/blob/main/_posts/2025-07-04-transformer/tokenization.png?raw=true)

-​												Figure 4: The End-to-End Workflow of Tokenizer.

-Here’s how the tokenizer operates within the Transformer architecture.
+Figure 4 illustrates how the tokenizer operates within the Transformer architecture.
 Given an input sequence, the tokenizer first converts each token into a unique index and retrieves the corresponding embedding.
 These embeddings are then fed into the Transformer model to predict the next tokens.
 The output of the Transformer—namely, the predicted token embeddings—is mapped back to their respective indices and decoded into human-readable words.

+![tokenization](https://github.com/fudonglin/fudonglin.github.io/blob/main/_posts/2025-07-04-transformer/tokenization.png?raw=true)

+Figure 4: The End-to-End Workflow of Tokenizer.

-Personally, I believe that the Tokenizer plays a critical role in the recent success of large language models (LLMs), as it effectively bridges the gap between human language and computer-readable input.
+Personally, I believe the Tokenizer plays a critical role in the recent success of LLMs, as it effectively bridges the gap between human language and computer-readable input.
 For example, while vision models tend to generate unrealistic or distorted images, language models are much less likely to produce non-existent words—thanks in large part to robust tokenization.

-In the field of computer vision, we are still awaiting our own “ChatGPT moment.”
-Perhaps the breakthrough lies in developing visionary Tokenizers capable of bridging the gap between visual data and machine understanding.
+In the field of computer vision, we are still awaiting our own "ChatGPT moment".
+Perhaps the breakthrough lies in developing vision Tokenizers capable of bridging the gap between visual data and machine understanding.
 It’s important to note, however, that language tokenization operates over a discrete and finite vocabulary (e.g., approximately 30,000 commonly used English tokens), whereas vision tokenization must grapple with a continuous and effectively infinite input space if we aim to model the visual world in its entirety.
-With that being said, building vision tokenizers is significantly more challenging than their language counterparts.
+With that being said, building vision tokenizers is much more challenging than their language counterparts.